Grow Your Own Herbal First Aid Kit (For Pets & People!)

 Infusions of calendula flowers (like a calendula tea or oil) are used to provide relief from various forms of inflammatory dermatitis, such as flea bites, poison ivy, eczema, or sunburn.
 The antimicrobial and astringent nature of this plant make it useful for treating burns as well.

-Apply calendula as a salve or tea to:
+Apply calendula as a salve or tea to soothe and heal:

 - Cuts